-For many small business owners, it's one of the more accessible service-based ventures, but still a serious financial commitment.
+It's a significant investment that covers leasing and renovations, equipment, licenses and insurance, marketing, and initial supplies.
 The total cost will vary based on factors like lease terms, plumbing requirements, whether you buy new or used machines, and how you choose to brand and market your space.

-This guide breaks down each major startup expense so you can build a realistic budget and business plan.
-We'll also cover ongoing operational costs, cash flow expectations, and how to choose between a self-service or full-service model.
+Below, I'll break down each major startup expense so you can build a realistic budget and business plan.
+I'll also cover ongoing operational costs, cash flow expectations, and how to choose between a self-service or full-service business model.

-If you're entering the laundromat industry as a new business, you'll find step-by-step guidance on financing options to help you confidently launch your laundry business.
+If you're entering the laundromat industry as a new business, my step-by-step guidance on financing options will help you confidently launch a successful laundry business.

 Startup Costs To Open a Laundromat